Superalgos/Superalgos/README.md

 * You can use Superalgos as a platform or a component of a larger system.
 * No propietary code / libraries.
 All open source and free.
 * Already available a set of community contributed plugins (workspaces, strategies, indicators, plotters, tutorials, etc.)

-# Superalgos is user's centric

-* No ads, anywhere.
-* No sign up / logins.
-* No usage data collection of any kind.
-* Runs on 100% uncompilled code you can read and audit.

 ## Superalgos saves you time